 Negative keywords are search terms that you don’t want your ad to appear for.

 For example, if you’re marketing to homebuyers in a rural location and don’t want to advertise to apartment purchasers, put “apartment” as a negative keyword.
-Your ad will not be shown when someone searches for apartment in your targeted region.
+Your ad will not be shown when someone searches for an apartment in your targeted region.

 Negative keywords for real estate PPC advertising fall into two categories: locations and other characteristics.